wulind/MadeByMe/README.md

 ### 2. Install requirements
 `pip install -r requirements.txt`

+In the `server` directory, create a `.env` file and add the Stripe secret key.
+This is required before running the server.

 ### 3. Start server
 It's recommended to have 2 terminals open, one running the client and one running the server.